 - Computer crime which includes Hacking, File corruption etc..,

 - File sharing like personal info, confidential, Whistleblowing illegal things etc..,

 - Sales of restricted goods like Whistleblowing and news leaks

 - Why can’t the authorities ban Darknet?

 Are you most interested in getting into the darknet?
 Well, getting into darknet is almost an illegal way but we are providing into a possible way.
 We have done researches and found the right path on how to access dark websites in a secure manner.
 The most important for an initial setup needed is about ‘Tor Browser’, through you can access deep web sites.

 Tor network was initially created by the US military base to communicate anonymously.
 They still dump government files – not open to the general public – on the Darknet.
 There are anonymous Intranets where they store these files and people who have passwords can access these files.
 Since the federal and other governments are themselves using the Darknet, they do not consider it feasible to order TOR to shut it down.

 That gives criminals, journalists, whistle-blowers and the likes, a free hand.
 They can create and host anonymous websites offering just about anything but is not searchable from the surface web (or the normal web – because the websites were never indexed) nor can the mainstream browsers open such sites as they are not dependent on conventional DNS servers.
-All the Darknet/Deepnet has .onion domains that can be accessed only via TOR browser and a few more projects that are able to utilize TOR networks.
+All the Darknet/Deepnet has .onion domains that can be accessed only via TOR browser and a few more projects that are able to utilise TOR networks.
 But the easiest way to get into the Darknet is the TOR browser.